Off-site visibility for AI Search: where mentions come from

 What "off-site GEO" really means

-That includes unlinked mentions, reviews, directories, "best tools" lists, podcasts, community threads, partner ecosystems, and any page that becomes a reference point for your category.
+That includes unlinked mentions, reviews, directories, "best tools" lists, podcasts, community threads, partner ecosystems, and any page that becomes a reference point for a category.
 The goal isn't maximum volume.
 The goal is consistent, high-signal validation.

 The 80/20 that actually moves the needle